 At the moment, she has only mastered the ability to write her name but she fills the pages with letters and characters and then tells me about the stories she has written.

 HOW TO TELL A TALL TALE

-I share these projects regularly in my Wacky Wednesday craft posts.
+I share these projects regularly in my Wacky Workshops craft posts.

 As our brains tend to think in pictures, it is often helpful to have a prop to get started with a story.